joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/03/18/climate/global-temperatures-wmo-report.html

 **Georgia might hold a spring game, but like the rest of the SEC, it won't be televised**\
-`In years past spring games were considered free publicity.
+`In years past, spring games were considered free publicity.
 Now they're considered a hazard.`\
 https://nytimes.com/athletic/6214292/2025/03/18/georgia-spring-game-not-televised-sec/

 **Sources: Promotion, relegation in USA to become reality after historic USL vote**\